AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

   extension added.
 Case-insensitive value "false" (default) disables this feature.
 Set it to "true" to activate.

+* **Install_Project**: single

+  Indicates that a project is to be generated and installed.
+The value is either "true" to "false".
+Default is "true".

 .. _Package_Linker_Attributes:

 Package Linker Attributes